MJAS1/vidman/README.md

 	object: type=video, id=0, duration=2000
 	event: type=record, start=0, duration=2000, delay=2000, objectId=0
 	event: type=playback, start=0, duration=2000, objectId=0

 The detect motion event tracks movement and displays the duration of the movement in milliseconds.
-If the duration of the movement is under the value specified by the target parameter, the feedback time is shown in green, otherwise in red.
+If the duration of the movement is in the interval target±tolerance, the feedback time is shown in green, otherwise in red.
 It works by comparing subsequent frames and counting the number of changes in pixels.
-If the number of changes exceeds a threshold value a triggercode is sent.
+If the number of changes exceeds a threshold value defined in the config file, the triggercode is sent.
 Depending on the environment, the threshold value might need to be adjusted.
 If there is a lot of background noise you should increase the value from default 10.
 The value can be set in the config file ~/.config/BECS/VidMan.conf by changing the variable movementSensitivity.
 To check how well the motion detection is working, open the motion dialog from menu->view->motion dialog.

 The script can be paused with: